Table of Contents

-Tangamale nature reserve stay in the list of Haputale Places to visit
+Tangamale nature reserve stays on the list of Haputale Places to visit

 This Montane forest is located around 500 feet above sea level.
 The borders of the Tangamale nature reserve are Horton plains, Ohiya and Idalgashinna.
 It occupies an area of 131 hectares in the mountains.
 The vegetation of Tangamale nature reserve mainly consists of the type of montane forest.
-But a portion of the forest is consisting of secondary forest mainly with pines trees.
-The natural forest cover in this part was removed to make room for the plantation during the British colonial ear.
-The forest reserve is inhabited by many species animal, birds and butterflies.
+But a portion of the forest is consisting of secondary forests mainly pine trees.
+The natural forest cover in this part was removed to make room for the plantation during the British colonial era.
+The forest reserve is inhabited by many species of animals, birds and butterflies.
 It was declared as a nature reserve on 18th May 1979.

 Tangamale forest reserve has a rich bio-diversity and it harbours a large number of fauna and flora species.
-It is categorized under the montane forests in the island.
-One distinct character of this evergreen tropical forest is the frequent presence of low-level clouds.
+It is categorized under the montane forests on the island.
+One distinct characteristic of this evergreen tropical forest is the frequent presence of low-level clouds.
 Sometimes the upper part of the forest is hidden in the clouds.
-The annual rainfall in the forest measured to be more than 2500 mm/year.
-With compared to the trees in the tropical forest in the lower part of the country such as Sinharaja, and Knuckles, the trees here show a reduced tree stature and high stem density.
+The annual rainfall in the forest is measured to be more than 2500 mm/year.
+Compared to the trees in the tropical forest in the lower part of the country such as the Sinharaja rainforest, and Knuckles rainforest, the trees here show a reduced tree stature and high stem density.

 Tangamale nature reserve is under the purview of the department of wildlife and forest conservation department of Sri Lanka.
 One needs to obtain permission before coming to the forest from the relevant authorities.

 The ownership of the bungalow was changed in 1951, and it was sold to a Sri Lankan company by Mr Thomas.
 Later the palace was bought by Benedict’s type monks.
-Today it is primarily a monastery run by Benedict’s type monks.
-This magnificent bungalow is a reminiscence of the luxurious life of British citizen, who lived live in Sri Lanka as it was under the British crown.
+Today it is primarily a monastery run by Benedict monks.
+This magnificent bungalow is a reminiscence of the luxurious life of British citizens, who lived live in Sri Lanka as it was under the British crown.